Mercury (mythology)

 Mercury (/ˈmɜːrkjʊri/; Mercurius /la/) is a major god in Roman religion and mythology, being one of the 12 Dii Consentes within the ancient Roman pantheon.
 He is the god of boundaries, commerce, communication (including divination), eloquence, financial gain, languages, luck, thieves, travelers, and trickery; he is also the guide of souls to the underworld.

-In Roman mythology, he was the son of Maia, one of the seven daughters of the Titan Atlas, and Jupiter.
+In Roman mythology, he was the son of Maia, daughter of the Titan Atlas, and Jupiter.
 In his earliest forms, he appears to have been related to the Etruscan deity Turms; both gods share characteristics with the Greek god Hermes.
 He is often depicted holding the caduceus in his left hand.
 Similar to his Greek equivalent Hermes, he was awarded a magic wand by Apollo, which later turned into the caduceus, the staff with intertwined snakes.